Priory Woods School & Art College Local Offer Identification of need

 - Medicals, dental inspections and paediatric clinics are held in school.
 Other specialist clinics held in school include; Audiology, Eating & Drinking, Continence, Orthotics and Wheelchair.

-- Agency workers are provided by the Health Authority to provide medical support to a small number of pupils with very complex needs.
+- Agency workers are funded by health and/or the LA to provide medical support to a small number of pupils with very complex needs.

-- A Parent Support Adviser is employed part-time to support parents, liaise between home and school and monitor attendance.
+- A Family Liaison Officer is employed to support parents, liaise between home and school, monitor attendance and to provide support around safeguarding.

 - The school works closely with Social Services and other care providers to support the welfare of pupils.